ddmitov/perl-executing-browser/README.md

 * Ctrl+R - reload current page
 * F11 - toggle fullscreen

+## Limitations

+* No history, no cache and no 'Previous Page' or 'Next Page' from JavaScript or from context menu.
+Only latest output from every script is displayed!
+User navigation has to be based on working hyperlinks.
+* No means of communication between the browser and a script that is already started.
+Once you have started a script, you can only wait for it to finish or kill it.

 ## History

-PEB was started as a simple GUI for personal databases and this small project is still in early development.
-The current version is 0.1, code-named "Camel Calf".
+PEB was started as a simple GUI for personal databases and this small project is still in early development, the current version being 0.1, code-named "Camel Calf".
 Exhaustive documentation is still missing and included examples are basic.

 ## License